jeroenpeeters/docker-nexus/README.md

 # sonatype/docker-nexus

-Docker images for Sonatype Nexus Repository Manager 2 with OpenJDK and Red Hat Enterprise Linux 7.
-Make to run on the Red Hat OpenShift Container Platform.
+Dockerfiles for Sonatype Nexus Repository Manager 2 with OpenJDK and Red Hat Enterprise Linux 7.
+Made to run on the Red Hat OpenShift Container Platform.

 # Building in OpenShift